 - Topological qubits – how to catch up with a promising idea, but one that still lags well behind in demonstrating practical qubit operations?

-Its important to realise that this is a challenge as much for the full software stack as for the hardware.
+It’s important to realise that this is a challenge as much for the full software stack as for the hardware.
+As Google’s paper itself emphasises “engineering quantum error correction will need to become a focus of attention”.

 For a review of some of the leading software approaches read Quantum error correction – from geek to superhero.